 Recipe FAQs

-When cooking your sauce, simmer it until it reaches the desired thickness.
-Remember that the sauce will appear thinner when hot and will thicken as it cools.
-You can also use a thickening agent like cornstarch if needed.
+When cooking your sauce, simmer it until it reaches your desired thickness.
+Keep in mind that it will appear thinner while hot and will thicken as it cools.
+If you'd like to speed up the process, you can also add a thickening agent like cornstarch.

 Yes, frozen cranberries work well and can be used like fresh ones.
 Just remember that frozen cranberries may require a slightly longer cooking than fresh cranberries.
 Also, it is essential to note that frozen berries may not be as sweet as the ones in season.